 Getting started with Angular Accordion component

-This section briefly explains about how to create a simple Angular Accordion and configure its available functionalities in Angular using Angular quickstart.
+This section explains how to create a simple Angular Accordion and configure its core functionalities, such as expanding and collapsing items, in Angular using Angular CLI.
+The Accordion component is ideal for organizing content into collapsible sections, supporting single or multiple item expansion.

 Dependencies

-The following list of dependencies are required to use the Accordion component in your application.
+The following dependencies are required to use the Accordion component in your Angular application:

 |-- @syncfusion/ej2-angular-navigations